-Number of Bedrooms/Dwelling Unit Parking Spaces Per Dwelling Unit, Affordable Housing (Section 5.2) Parking Spaces Per Dwelling Unit,

-One or less 1 .75

-Two 1.5 1

-Three 2.0 1.25

-Four and above 3.0 1.5

-\ Spaces that are located in detached residential garages (but not including parking structures) or in attached residential garages, which attached garages do not provide direct entry into an individual dwelling unit, may be credited toward the minimum requirements contained herein only if such spaces are made available to dwelling unit occupants at no additional rental or purchase cost (beyond the dwelling unit rental rate or purchase price).
+Number of Bedrooms/Dwelling Unit Parking Spaces Per Dwelling Unit, Affordable Housing (Section 5.2) Parking Spaces Per Dwelling Unit,, One or less 1 .75 Тwo 1.5 1 Three 2.0 1.25 Four and above 3.0 1.5 Spaces that are located in detached residential garages (but not including parking structures) or in attached residential garages, which attached garages do not provide direct entry into an individual dwelling unit, may be credited toward the minimum requirements contained herein only if such spaces are made available to dwelling unit occupants at no additional rental or purchase cost (beyond the dwelling unit rental rate or purchase price).
+When public streets abutting the perimeter of the development site do not provide on-street parking then the percentage of garage parking spaces provided for the development site shall not exceed eighty (80) percent of the parking total.
+Only applies to developments with seven (7) or more units.

-(I) Multi-unit dwellings and mixed-use dwellings within the Transit-Oriented Development (TOD) Overlay Zone shall provide a minimum number of parking spaces as shown in the following table:
+Multi-unit dwellings and mixed-use dwellings within the Transit-Oriented Development (TOD) Overlay Zone shall provide a minimum number of parking spaces as shown in the following table: